 This post may include affiliate links; for details, see our disclosure policy.

 These thin French pancakes are surprisingly fun to make, once you get the hang of it!
-Here’s how to make basic crepes, and a few ideas on to enjoy them.
+Here’s our basic crepes recipe and a few ideas on to enjoy them.

 Basic crepes

 Have you made crepes?
-These thin French pancakes are addicting-ly fun to make, once you get the hang of it!
-They’re also extraordinarily versatile — they can be eaten as an entree, stuffed with anything from cheese to vegetables to meat, or as a dessert, topped with fruit, whipped cream, and of course, the ever popular Nutella!
+These thin French pancakes are irresistibly fun to make, once you get the hang of it!
+They’re also extraordinarily versatile: they can be eaten as an entree, stuffed with anything from cheese to vegetables to meat, or as a dessert, topped with fruit, whipped cream, and of course, the ever popular Nutella!
 Here’s our basic crepe recipe.

 Watch how to make basic crepes